GLOBAL MARKETS-Greek agreement lifts equities, but doubts remain

 * Euro falls as deal brings U.S. rate hike into focus

-* Oil falls as Iran nuclear deal pushed back (Adds oil settlement prices)
+* Oil up slightly as Iran nuclear deal looms (Adds close of European markets, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, July 13 (Reuters) - World equity prices climbed on Monday as investors welcomed a conditional agreement to negotiations aimed at keeping Greece afloat with a bailout and within the euro zone.
+NEW YORK, July 13 (Reuters) - World equity prices climbed on Monday as investors welcomed a conditional agreement to open talks aimed at keeping Greece afloat with a bailout and within the euro zone.

 European equities jumped almost 2 percent while Wall Street gained about 1 percent after euro zone leaders made Greece surrender much of its sovereignty to outside supervision in return for agreeing to talks on an 86-billion-euro bailout.